facebookarchive/draft-js/README.md

 Draft.js is [MIT licensed](https://github.com/facebook/draft-js/blob/master/LICENSE).

-Examples provided in this repository and in the documentation are separately licensed.
+Examples provided in this repository and the documentation are separately licensed.